mpertea/stringtie2/README.md

 Installation of StringTie this way should take less than a minute on a regular Linux or Apple MacOS desktop.

-Note that simply running `make` will produce an executable which is more suitable for debugging and runtime checking but which can be significantly slower than the optimized version which is obtained by using `make release` as instructed above.
+Note that simply running `make` would produce an executable which is more suitable for debugging and runtime checking but which can be significantly slower than the optimized version which is obtained by using `make release` as instructed above.

+### Using precompiled (binary) releases
+Instead of compiling from source, some users may prefer to download already compiled release for Linux and Apple OS X. These binary packages are compiled on older versions of these operating systems (RedHat Enterprise Linux 5.0 and OS X 10.7) in order to provide compatibility with a wide range of OS versions.
+These precompiled packages are made available on the <a href="https://github.com/mpertea/stringtie2/releases">Releases</a> page for this repository.

 ## Running StringTie